Helichrysum monogynum

 Helichrysum monogynum, also known as red tinderbox, is a species of flowering plant within the family Asteraceae.
+It is a low shrub native to Lanzarote in the Canary Islands.
 The species is listed as endangered due to its restricted range within 8 km² of suitable habitat and the threat of habitat degradation due to urbanisation and recreational activities.

 Description

 Leaves

 The leaves of Helichrysum monogynum vary from 13 - 31 mm in length and 2 - 4 mm in width.
 Leaves can be lanceolate, oblanceolate, or narrowly spathulate, and they are more than five times longer than their width.
 H. monogynum lacks leaf rosettes.

 Flowers

 The capitulum is cylindrical or narrowly campanulate.
 The length of the capitulum varies from 3.5 to 45 mm.
 The capitula have a heterogamous sex ratio, meaning they contain both male and female flowers.
 H. monogynum is a hermaphrodite species, which possesses a low rate of seed germination.
 There are approximately 10 to 11 flowers per capitulum, with 1 to 2 being female and 7 to 10 being hermaphrodite.
 The corolla of the flowers is yellow with reddish lobes.
 The colour of the phyllaries (modified leaves surrounding the base of the flower) can be outer reddish or pinkish, while the inner ones are whiteish or all yellow.